ysinjab/graphz/README.md

 * The module supports only undirected graphs.

-* The module doesn't storing node data.
+* The module doesn't support storing node data.

 * The module doesn't support deleting edges.